 Response Validator

-Validates every response against the declared schema using Zod:
+Validates every response against the declared schema:

 - Type mismatches: field declared as